plant-emotion/plant-emotion/_posts/2020-06-27-alternative-modeling.md

 - Analysis three shoals of fish: when both neighbors are far in front of, or far behind, the focal fish (2-4 body lengths), there is a strong tendency to speed up/slow down.

-- Analysis of even bigger shoals of fish: Predominant response of individuals in larger groups is to maintain spacing with near neighbors, decelerating or accelerating to avoid those very close behind or ahead, respectively, or to turn away from neighbors who approach very closely from either side.
+- Analysis of even bigger shoals of fish: _Predominant response of individuals in larger groups is to maintain spacing with near neighbors, decelerating or accelerating to avoid those very close behind or ahead, respectively, or to turn away from neighbors who approach very closely from either side._

 - Discussion:
     - Observance of mean effective forces that depend on non-trivial combinations of neighbors' position and velocity, such as position-dependent restitution forces and preferred distances to neighbors that increase for faster-moving fish.
     - __Research Gap: Our approach should also be applied to kinematic data from other animals and other species of fish to determine which aspects of the effective forces are universal signatures of biological groups.__
     - Note: Group heading is determined by frontal group members passing information to the rear (43, 44)
     - Novelty: Speed information flows bi-directionally, with fish responding to speed changes of those swimming ahead and behind.
-    - The main feature of the residual three-body interaction is an excess restitution force that helps the focal fish remain in configurations where it is between its two neighbors.
+    - The main feature of the residual three-body interaction is an excess restitution force that helps the focal fish remain in configurations where it is between its two neighbours.

 - [Tracking Method](http://www.pnas.org/lookup/suppl/doi:10.1073/pnas.1107583108/-/DCSupplemental/pnas.1107583108_SI.pdf?targetid=STXT): Data extraction is performed using the OpenCV library.
 As fish appear darker than the surrounding area, the images are converted to grayScale and inverted.
 A background image is made by averaging a sufficiently large number of frames (until fish are no longer visible) and subtracted from each frame.
 The fish are then identified by thresholding with an empirically determined constant value.
 The contours of each fish are obtained by applying an edge-detection algorithm on the thresholded image and approximated by polygons.